hironico/nico.drive/README.md

 # nico.drive

 Hironico's nico.drive is a webdav server running on nodejs.
-It features the DAV protocol plus additional REST API for hosted files and administration functions.
-To take full advantage of the additional APIs, the server comes with its web application embbedded (more info at the nico.drive.client project)
+It features full support of WebDAV protocol plus additional exclusive features to ease display and search of hosted files.
+To take full advantage of the additional APIs, the server comes with its own web application embbedded (aka the nico.drive.client project).

+It's an all-in-one solution to backup important files and memories yet begin very simple to install and use.

 ## Features
+* WebDAV compliant server compatible with all WebDav compatible clients.
-* Highly configurable WebDAV compliant server (see dotenv-sample file)
+* Out of the box ready tu run although highly configurable (see dotenv-sample file)
 * Additional features as additional REST api :
     - image thumbnail generator
     - image metadata API support for EXIF and XMP
     - digital camera raw file formats support for thumbs
 * Embedded WebDAV explorer web application

-## Developper information
+## Getting started

-The following is developper instructions on how to contribute into the code of Nico's Drive.
-Is contains various links where the author found instructions on how to setup teh development environment, code, libraries used etc...

-### Getting hands on the code
 In order to get it up and running in your environment, you need :
 - To create a slef signed certificate and its key files or use [Let's Encrypt](https://letsencrypt.org/) for production.
 - COPY the "dotenv-sample" file into a file named ".env", then Adapt to reflect your current setup.